plume-lib/merging/README.md

 {base,edit1,edit2} are the same.
 It writes a merged file, which may or may not contain conflict markers.

-A **merge tool** is called manually by the programmer.
+A **merge tool** is called manually by the programmer after a merge that left conflict markers.
 For each file that contains conflict markers, the merge tool runs and observes the base, edit1, edit2, and the conflicted merge (which the merge tool can overwrite with a new merge result).
 If the merge driver produced a clean merge for a given file, then the merge tool is not run on the file.

 After running `git merge` (and perhaps manually resolving some of the conflicts), you might run a merge tool to resolve further conflicts.